8gears/n8n-helm-chart/README.md

     # If not set and create is true, a name is generated using the fullname template
     name: ""

+  # Annotations to be implemented on the webhook deployment
+  deploymentAnnotations: {}
+  # Labels to be implemented on the webhook deployment
+  deploymentLabels: {}
+  # Annotations to be implemented on the webhook pod
   podAnnotations: {}
+  # Labels to be implemented on the webhook pod
   podLabels: {}

   podSecurityContext: